Full question:

 Answer:

-In California, the email notice is not valid notice.
-A notice of rent increase or to vacate or evict or terminate a lease has to be hand delivered to you or sent to you by mail, not email.
-You are not required by law to respond to the email and if you did it not not legitimate the improper notice.This content is for informational purposes only and is not legal advice.
+In California, an email notice is not considered valid.
+A notice of rent increase or a notice to vacate must be hand-delivered or sent by mail, not via email.
+You are not legally required to respond to the email, and doing so does not make the notice valid.This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.